wanderview/FxStumbler/README.md

 Firefox OS Stumbler for Mozilla [http://location.services.mozilla.com](http://location.services.mozilla.com).

-This application uses API only available to certified apps.
+This application uses phone APIs only available to certified apps for the moment ([WifiManager](https://developer.mozilla.org/en-US/docs/Web/API/WifiManager), [MobileConnection](https://developer.mozilla.org/en-US/docs/Web/API/MozMobileConnection)) .
 So you can only install it on a developer phone.
 You need to [enable remote debugging](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Debugging/Developer_settings#Remote_debugging) on your phone.

-To push the application to the phone, I [push it from the Firefox OS Simulator](https://developer.mozilla.org/en-US/docs/Tools/Firefox_OS_Simulator#Push_to_device).
+To push the application to the phone, you can use the [Firefox OS Simulator](https://developer.mozilla.org/en-US/docs/Tools/Firefox_OS_Simulator#Push_to_device) or the [App Manager](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Using_the_App_Manager).

 ** Current status of debugging certified applications **